larsrh/website/_articles/scala-matsuri.md

 Thursday was the first conference day with some workshops and a Scala Spree (an open-source hackathon) happening in the afternoon.
 That meant that I could spend the morning with some more sightseeing.
 The choice was difficult, but eventually I decided on the [_Tokyo Imperial Palace_](https://en.wikipedia.org/wiki/Tokyo_Imperial_Palace), the residence of the Emperor.
+The Yurikamome train line I took towards the palace passes the Nippon Television headquarters which features a giant clock, officially referred to as [_Really BIG Clock_](https://www.atlasobscura.com/places/the-giant-ghibli-clock-tokyo-japan).

-Entrance to the palace is guarded by police and airport-style luggage checks.
+Entrance to the park area surrounding the palace is guarded by police and airport-style luggage checks.
 Although it would've been possible to visit the actual palace, it would've required booking a guided tour well in advance, which I didn't.
 Instead, I took a walk through the _East Garden_, which features trees from each of Japan's 47 prefectures.